-3.2 EC conformance
+3.2 EC - conformance

-The servo amplifiers have been tested by an authorized testing laboratory in a defined configuration, using the system components that are described in this documentation.
+The servo amplifiers have been tested in a defined configuration, using the system components that are described in this documentation.
 Any divergence from the configuration and installation described in this documentation means that you will be responsible for carrying out new measurements to ensure conformance with regulatory requirements.

-Kollmorgen declares the conformity of the products SERVOSTAR 601, 603, 606, 610, 614, 620 with the following directives
+Kollmorgen declares the conformity of the products SERVOSTAR 640 (S640) and SERVOSTAR 670 (S670) with the following directives

-EC EMC Directive (2004/108/EC)EC Low Voltage Directive (2006/95/EC)
+- EC EMC Directive (2004/108/EC) - EC Low Voltage Directive (2006/95/EC)

 Concerning noise immunity the servo amplifier meets the requirements to the 2nd environmental category (industrial environment).
-For noise emission the amplifier meets the requirement to a product of the category C3.
+For noise emission the amplifier meets the requirement to a product of the category C2 (motor cable $\leq 25m$ ).
+With a motor cable length from 25m onwards, the servo amplifier meets the requirement to the category C3.